architecture-first/boa-showcase/README.md

 It is recommended to read some of the documentation before installing.
 An overview of BOA can be found [here](docs/programming/Overview.md).

+## Demo version

+A demo can be found [here](http://ec2-52-91-88-169.compute-1.amazonaws.com:10010/).

+## Installation
 The installation instructions are based on Linux whether as the core operating system or a structure such as Windows WSL 2.

-## Installation

 ### Install Java 17